Maschinenmensch: Variant names

 The robot is usually—and erroneously—referred to as "Maria", after the human original whom she impersonates.
 She was never named in the film, though in the novel her name is Futura.
 The opening credits refer to her as "the Robot".
-She has been given several names through the decades: Parody (the name Rotwang calls her in the novel), Ultima, Machina, Robotrix, False Maria, Robot Maria, Roboria and Hel.
+She has been given several names through the decades: Parody (the name Rotwang calls her in the novel), Ultima, Machina, Robotrix, False Maria, Robot Maria, Roboria, and Hel.
 The intertitles of the 2010 restoration of Metropolis quote Rotwang, the robot's creator, referring to his gynoid Maschinenmensch, literally translated as "Machine human".

 Versions

 Novel

-In the novel, the Maschinenmensch is destroyed.
+In the novel, the rioting workers destroy the Maschinenmensch by burning it at the stake.
 Though mention is made of Rotwang's former lover, Hel, they are never directly associated with each other.